oovaa/todo/README.md

 ## Plan

-The application will consist of several routes including login, about me, and main pages.
+The application will consist of several routes including sign-in, sign-up, about me, and main pages.

-- **Login**: This will consist of two pages - login and register.
+- **Sign-in/Sign-up**: These will consist of two pages - sign-in and sign-up.
 A user authentication and password reset system will be implemented via email.

 - **Main**: This will be a basic todo app where users can add, view, remove, and edit tasks.
 Additionally, a chat page with an AI will be added.
 The AI will be aware of the user's tasks, providing a more interactive experience.